Surety Bonds

 The purchase of a surety bond may help a state agency offset the cost of a dishonest act by an employee or an employee’s failure to perform duties of their position.
 A state agency may only purchase a surety bond for a state officer or employee if it is:

-- Required by court order, or
+- Required by court order

 A surety bond must be on a form approved by the Commissioner of Insurance and purchased from an insurance company authorized to issue surety bonds in Texas.